jfgeisler/phase-portrait-pipeline/README.md

 This allows for easily recalculation, and keeping track of your analysis on different datasets.

 ## What type of data has to be supplied?
-- (Flourescent) Movie/Image data with two channels in .tiff format.
+- (Flourescent) Movie/Image data with two channels in .tiff format, where segmentation with ilastik is possible.
+If other segementations are required, the segmentation can be modified to individual needs.
 - The file should fit in your RAM.
 If it does not, Ilastik will slow down significantly.
 You may want to try and run the pipeline on a server.
 For this you could use [these instructions](https://techtalktone.wordpress.com/2017/03/28/running-jupyter-notebooks-on-a-remote-server-via-ssh/).

 ### All files will be automatically sorted and put in folders after the initial .tiff files are supplied.
 The files for which a phase portrait is plotted can be selected before starting the pipeline.